lucasvieirasilva/aws-ssm-secrets-cli/README.md

 ```

 >
-> If you use `!cmd` resolver with `SecureString` you must disable decrypt action on deploy, otherwise the CLI will try to decrypt the resolved value and the process will be failed.
+> If you use `!cmd` resolver with `SecureString`, you must disable the decryption action on the deployment.
+Otherwise, the CLI will try to decrypt the resolved value, and the process will be failed.